 For debts of £100,000 or below please see our detailed guide here which sets out the procedure and timetable we will follow as well as our fixed costs in acting for you to recover payment of uncontested debts.
 The easiest way to instruct us is to complete this form here and send it to email@example.com

 Why (or when) someone would need this service?

 To take legal advice to recover payment of a debt that is due.
 This firm regularly acts for individuals and companies in recovering payments of debts that are due to them.

 How does the process work/what are the steps?

-The first step is usually to send the debtor a letter demanding payment on your behalf and to require that such sum is paid within 14 days.
+The first step is usually to send the debtor a letter of claim on your behalf and to require that such sum is paid within 30 days.

 If the debtor fails to pay within this time period, we will discuss with you how you wish to enforce payment.
 This could be by either commencing court proceedings in order to obtain a Judgment from the Court.
-Alternatively, if the debt is uncontestable it could be enforced by serving a Statutory Demand or Winding Up Petition on the debtor (which will avoid the need to issue court proceedings).
+Alternatively, if the debt is not disputed it could be enforced by serving a Statutory Demand on the debtor (which will avoid the need to issue court proceedings).
 Please see our detailed guide here which sets out the procedure and timetable we will follow as well as our fixed costs in acting for you to recover payment of uncontested debts.

-By serving a Statutory Demand or Winding Up Petition you will be commencing insolvency proceedings which may ultimately result in an Order from the Court that the debtor is declared bankrupt (if an individual) or the debtor is wound up and dissolved (if a company).
+By serving a Statutory Demand you will be commencing insolvency proceedings which may ultimately result in an Order from the Court that the debtor is declared bankrupt (if an individual) or the debtor is wound up (if a company).
 To avoid such a situation occurring the debtor will be required to pay the debt owing.
 For further information concerning serving a statutory demand on a business or company please see our separate page here or for guidance on issuing a winding up petition on a company please see our separate page here.